Explore • Create • Render

 The voxel editor is an art tool.
-It has the ability to create and work with large voxel worlds and display them in their entirety, explore, edit, render, export to polygon mesh, and use them to make custom worlds to play in.
+It enables you to create and work with large voxel worlds and display them in their entirety, explore, edit, render, export to mesh or .vox, and use them to make custom worlds to play in.

 - Extremely long view distance